jez/pandoc-markdown-css-theme/src/kitchen-sink/index.md

 <figcaption>`Gemfile`</figcaption>
 </figure>

+This is a paragraph before the `.wide > .sourceCode` block that follows.

 <figure class="wide left-align-caption">
 ```{.numberLines .hl-3}
 This code block has an absolutely large amount of text in it for who knows what reason.
 Who is the kind of heathen who would willfully write code with lines this long?